westerndevs/western-devs-website/_posts/2015-09-08-westerndevs-learn-about-docker-part-2.markdown

 A VM does not share a kernel with anything else, it shares physical resources with other VMs via the HyperVisor.

 We agreed that VMs give extra confidence in the level of isolation that is afforded the running applications.
-VMs do not afford the same level of performance as a container at start-up, and will consume more of the physical resources of the hardware that a comparable solution using VMs.
+VMs do not afford the same level of performance as a container at start-up, and will consume more of the physical resources of the hardware that a comparable solution using containers.

 ### Windows vs. Linux
 One of the things that underlied this conversation was the fundamental difference between the Windows kernel and Linux kernel.
 As far as we understand. the Windows kernel is big.
 Really big.
 And pulling all of the "user" stuff out of the "system" stuff will be very difficult for Microsoft and thus make containers on Windows ([which is coming whether you like it or not][4]) require a two-pronged approach, VMs that think they are containers and just pure containers.